savonet/liquidsoap/doc/content/encoding_formats.md

 an output.
 Syntax for encoder is: `%encoder(parameters...)` or, if you use default parameters, `%encoder`.

-Please not that not all encoding formats are available at all time.
+Please note that not all encoding formats are available at all time.
 Most of them require optional dependencies.
 If a format is not available, you should see an error like this: